sandvelab/gen-air-benchmark/README.md

 ```
 .
 ├── adhoc_analysis/      # Code for running adhoc analysis not part of the core pipeline
-├── configs/             # Config files including specification for all analyses run
+├── configs/             # Config files containing specification for all analyses run
 ├── data/                # Dummy data for running the dummy pipeline
 ├── gen_airr_bm/         # Core, data generation, pipeline, training, analysis, and evaluation code
 └── requirements.txt     # Listed packages for reproducible environment.